Microplastic can now be found everywhere - whether in the Arctic, rivers or even in human feces. But where does microplastic actually come from?

 Microplastics in the water?
 Unfortunately yes, because as researchers at the University of Münster were able to find out, microparticles are also found in conventional water bottles.
 For this purpose, 38 mineral waters were examined and in each of them the researchers found microplastic particles that were smaller than red blood cells.

 And what about glass bottles?
-Most of the particles were found in returnable plastic bottles as well as in glass bottles - around 300 particles per liter.
+Most of the particles were found in returnable plastic bottles and in glass bottles - around 300 particles per liter.

 According to researcher Darena Schymanski, the residues in disposable PET bottles were even significantly lower.
 What's behind it?
 Returnable bottles can be recycled up to 50 times.

-If you use these bottles more often, the inside of the bottle may become rough over time, causing microparticles to be released into the water.
+If you use these bottles more often, the inside of the bottle may become rough over time and microparticles may be released into the water.
 You don't have this problem with disposable bottles, as they have a very smooth inner surface and so fewer particles "get stuck".

 But what was very surprising was the result of the glass bottles.
 Here even the researchers were amazed.
 In the case of glass, the researchers assume that the cleaning of the bottle allows microparticles to get inside.

 And what about food?
 There is little data on the occurrence of microplastics in food.
-Microparticles could be detected in some species of fish, but mainly in the contents of the stomach and intestines, according to the Chemical Investigation Office Munstland-Emscher-Lippe.
+Microparticles could be detected in some fish species, but mainly in the contents of the stomach and intestines, according to the Chemical Investigation Office Munstland-Emscher-Lippe.
 Fortunately, the fish's contents are removed beforehand.
 How far this then affects the rest of the fish is still somewhat questionable.
 In addition, plastic particles could also be detected in salt and mussels.

 Are we ingesting microplastics?

-Researchers from the Federal Environment Agency say that we can ingest the smallest plastic particles through bottled water or food and these can accumulate in our tissue.
+Researchers from the Federal Environment Agency say that we can absorb the smallest plastic particles through bottled water or food and these can accumulate in our tissue.

 But it is also important to mention: We have natural mechanisms to block these particles, such as our mucous membranes .
 These protect us from grains of sand that we could accidentally swallow.